scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

-You conjure a flurry of ice shards in a 3x3 area.
-Each creature makes a Stamina save against your spellcasting roll.
-On fail they take 2 wound dice, gaining 1 level of Slow for the next minute on a critical.
+You conjure a flurry of ice shards in a 3x3 area adjacent to you.
+Make a spellcasting roll against the creatures stamina save.
+On success they take 2 wound dice in cold damage, gaining 1 level of Slow for the next minute on a critical.

-Increase the wound dice by 1 and level of slow by 1 for every level above 2nd.
+Increase the wound dice and level of slow by 1 for every level above 2nd.

 ___
 #### Imprint